kaby76/AntlrVSIX/README.md

 .vssix is 5M in size, it did not compute that the server executable needs to be added into the .vsix.
 Quit VS, then reopen.
 Do not do "rebuild", only "build".

-## Planned for v6.x:
+## Planned for v7.x:

 * Add in Piggy for grammar rewriting and checking.
 The addition of Piggy will allow for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

-## Planned for v5.9:
+## Planned for v6.1:

 * Generalized fold/unfold/pack grammar rule refactorings.
 * Elimination of left recursion.

+## Planned for v6.0:

 * Import of Flex files.
+* Added selection of colors for grammar symbols in options.
+(I am now using Dark theme in Visual Studio 2019.)
+* Changed options to use Newtonsoft.Json (breaking change--remove ~/.antlrvsixrc).
 * Refactoring to sort mode sections in lexer grammars.
+* Added code to abbreviate action blocks in hover tool tips.

 ## Release notes for v5.8:

 * Added in rename on Antlrvsix tool menu because Microsoft broke LSP rename!